knatten/cppquiz23/questions/160/explanation.md

 However, which default argument is used for the `int a` parameter to `foo()`? §[dcl.fct.default]¶10 in the standard:

-> A virtual function call uses the default arguments in the declaration of the virtual function determined by the static type of the pointer or reference denoting the object.
+> A virtual function call (§[class.virtual]) uses the default arguments in the declaration of the virtual function determined by the static type of the pointer or reference denoting the object.
 An overriding function in a derived class does not acquire default arguments from the function it overrides.

 So `B::foo()` is called, but with the default argument from `A::foo()`, and the output is `B1`.